kshetline/aw-clock/README.md

 In my own case I needed to use an active GPS antenna to get a good signal, but you might not need one, depending on where you locate your device.

-The next step (or the first, if you’re skipping GPS) is to clone the repository and perform the initial set-up:
+The next step (or the first, if you’re skipping GPS) is to clone the repository into your home directory (typically `/home/pi`, but any other user-owned directory will do) and perform the initial set-up:

 ```shell script
 $ git clone https://github.com/kshetline/aw-clock.git